 and CGI artists and technicians in southern California, has updated

-their page with the April 2000 edition of their newsletter, "The
+their site with the May 2000 edition of their newsletter, The

 Plympton's new series of comics extracted from the comic book,

 "Sleazy Cartoons of Bill Plympton," is for ADULTS ONLY...

 To celebrate the launch of their new site Michael Wiese Productions

 is giving away an entire shelf of their best-selling filmmaking books

 Fox Family Channel will be shopping for a new head now that president

 and CEO Rich Cronin has stepped down from his post.
 Awaiting the

 decisions will go through exec VP and Fox Kids general manager